TheCandidStartup/TheCandidStartup.github.io/_drafts/supply-chain-provenance.md

 101 packages have verified attestations
 ```

-However, there's no way to list which packages are missing provenance.
+However, there's no way to list which packages are missing provenance (aka "verified attestations" ).
 In my own project, just over 10% of the packages I use have provenance.
 There's still a long way to go.

-A little more than 10% of packages I use have provenance.
-There's still a long way to go.

 # Call to Arms

+Provenance statements are a great idea.
+Providing provenance should become part of the minimum bar for publishing packages.
+If you maintain an open source NPM package, have you added provenance yet?

+If you already use GitHub Actions or GitLab CI/CD you have no excuse.
+If you currently build locally, you may be surprised how [easy it is to get a build running on GitHub Actions]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}).

+Next time I'll show you what happened when I added provenance to my open source package.

 # Trusting GitHub

+Given what happened with SolarWinds, how do you feel about an ecosystem where everything is dependent on GitHub?
+If a nation state attacker compromised the GitHub build system, they could do whatever they wanted.

+In some sense it's too late.
+Git is overwhelmingly the most popular version control system and GitHub is the [most popular git hosting platform](https://survey.stackoverflow.co/2022#technology-version-control), with GitLab a long way behind in second place.

+If GitHub was compromised, we've already lost.